 - As the wingspan increases so does the distance flown.

 As investigations are carried out the following points may need to be discussed with the students.

-Hold a competition to see which plane flies the furthest.
-Ensure accurate measurements are taken of distances flown.
+Hold a competition to see which plane flies the longest.
+Ensure accurate measurements are taken of distances flown or times taken.

 What evidence did we have that those planes would be the most successful?